Skip to main content

 1. Use a screen reader!

-To properly test whether your app is accessible, it pays to learn how to use a screen reader
+To properly test whether your app is accessible, it pays to learn how to use a screen reader.

 A screen reader is mainly used by visually impaired people.
 However, by optimising your app for this, you ensure that a much larger group of people can use your app.
 Users of voice, keyboard and switch controls will also benefit, and you automatically take into account a lot of success criteria from the WCAG.